whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/16 - z part 3 outline.md

 ### Difference between average people of healthy/unhealthy -- they have high standards

 What is the key difference between average people of healthy/unhealthy?
-People in healthy cultures, past and present, hold themselves to high standards
+People in healthy nations, past and present, hold themselves to high standards

 ### How high can our standards be?